 The timeframe varies depending upon which nation the child is being adopted from, the number of families petitioning to adopt and the number of eligible children.
 On average the process for adopting a foreign-born child takes about 18 months.

 The process of adopting a foreign-born child involves legal paperwork, various meetings with officials and representatives and planning.
 Potential adoptive parents experience anxiety, frustration and confusion as they go through the process.
 A good lawyer with international adoption experience can be a valuable asset.
-Please contact the Ranchod Law Group in San Francisco, California, if you have any questions or needs when it comes to the adoption of foreign-born children.
+Please contact the Ranchod Law Group in Sacramento or Stockton, if you have any questions or needs when it comes to the adoption of foreign-born children.
 We represent clients throughout the United States.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+To schedule a consultation contact us at (916) 613-3553 or at firstname.lastname@example.org.